Christian Alcohol and Drug Program

 - Inpatient Treatment: Our inpatient treatment program is an intensive, residential program where patients can focus solely on recovering from their substance abuse and any co-occurring mental health issues.

 - Outpatient treatment: Research shows that the longer you stay in addiction treatment, the more likely you will succeed in long-term recovery.
-This is why we offer comprehensive outpatient treatment services aimed at continuing to heal the whole person.
+This is why we offer comprehensive outpatient treatment services aimed at continuing to heal the whole person, including PHP treatment.

 - Aftercare services: At Road to Freedom, we provide extensive aftercare services to assist our patients’ transition into society and give them the best chance at long-term sobriety.